John Bowers (barrister): Publications

 Writing in The Law Society Gazette Graham Clayton described The Law of Industrial Action and Trade Union Recognition as "a work of authority and clarity".
 Writing in the Industrial Law Journal David Lewis described the first edition of Whistleblowing as "a comprehensive and insightful analysis".

+He has also written Downward Spiral: Collapsing Public Standards and How to Restore Them, which was published in 2024.